-When you create an AWS IoT account, Amazon will create a new (virtual) server for you in the Cloud and will turn on an MQTT Message Broker on that server.
-In order to connect your WICED device to that server you will need to know the IP Address of the Message Broker.
-This address will go into the firmware as the MQTT_BROKER_ADDRESS.
+When you create an AWS IoT account, Amazon will create a new virtual machine for you in the Cloud and will turn on an MQTT Message Broker (and an HTTP server) on that machine.
+To connect your WICED device to the machine you will need to know the DNS name of the virtual machine.
+This will go into the firmware as the MQTT_BROKER_ADDRESS.

-In order to find the address, select your thing from the console
+To find the virtual machine’s DNS name, click on “Settings” at the lower left corner of the main console window.
+The name is listed as the Endpoint.